hashicorp/design-system/website/docs/components/tabs/partials/code/component-api.md

   <C.Property @name="selectedTabIndex" @type="integer">
     This argument can be used to select the initial tab and control the component state bypassing its default internal state (usually via query parameters).
     <br/>
-    _Notice: when the initial tab is set using this parameter instead of using the `@isSelected` argument on the `Tab` sub-component, the consumer will need to take care of updating the index whenever the user clicks on one of the tabs (via `onClickTab`)._
+    _Notice: when the initial tab is set using this parameter instead of using the `@isSelected` argument on the `Tab` sub-component, the consumer is responsible for updating the index whenever the user clicks on one of the tabs (via `onClickTab`)._
   </C.Property>
   <C.Property @name="isParentVisible" @type="boolean" default="false">
     Special argument used to control nested tabs.
 See ["How to use / Nested tabs"](/components/tabs?tab=code#nested-tabs) for details.